 Prosecutor: M. Dunlop

-On the day of this event, I handed the “investigating” officer a Constructive Notice (it’s within the Charter Application below at Tab 4) and I gave no other documents such as: Driver’s License, proof of insurance, and vehicle ownership (which is actually a “permit” as that is what it states it is).
+On the day of this event, I handed the “investigating” officer a Constructive Notice and Declaration (it’s within the Charter Application below at Tab 4) and I gave no other documents such as: Driver’s License, proof of insurance, and vehicle ownership (which is actually a “permit” as that is what it states it is).
 Also, the day before this event, I was in court on another matter related to Case 1 (above) and I believe it was no coincidence that this officer came out of nowhere (in a ghost car) and stopped me — for no reason whatsoever — one block away from the address listed on the Driver’s License that was in my possession (which is the property of the Province of Ontario).

 You may find this case interesting as the results were positive.
 Although there were a number of appearances leading up to the trial, the trial date came and half a day was made available for me to present the 2 motions I had filed before a trial was to commence.
 [FYI: Motions the Defense brings forward are precedent – they must be heard and spoken to before the trial.]

 First, I missed my first appearance due to a family crisis and a bench warrant was issued.
 I was picked up about 2 weeks later and spent a night in jail before appearing before a judge and then I was released on a recognizance thanks to the arresting officer’s good word (I explained to him the circumstances that occurred).
 [Note: At times in Case 1, one of the prosecutors (Bruno) made false claims about this recognizance — stating it was for bad behavior.]